Act-On Announces Act-On InSite, New GenAI Web Agent

 • Business Development Representatives (BDRs) occasionally report into Marketing (proponents say this creates greater accountability and messaging alignment, while others believe these reps should live under sales to foster their career growth)

-The big takeaway here: there’s no one right way to structure a B2B marketing team.
+The big takeaway here: there’s no one right way to create your B2B marketing team structure.
 But, there are some principles and proven approaches that can help you pinpoint the right strategy for your team’s specific needs.

 Once you have the big-picture layout in place, you may want to focus on one area of specialization: your marketing automation team.
 The marketers who oversee the personalization, segmentation, and automation of your campaigns play a vital role in your overall performance, so check out our guide to building your marketing automation team structure to learn more.